 Sometimes your eyes are bigger than your stomach, and your once-beautiful fresh produce starts to rot.
 Sure you can compost it instead of throwing it out, but the end result is still wasteful.
 It’s bad for your budget, worse for the environment, and could have been used by someone in need.

-I’m embarking on a new challenge: zero waste cooking.
-It’s all about learning how to make the most out of every herb, green and squash I buy, so I won’t have to toss them later.
+So try embarking on a new challenge: zero waste cooking.
+It’s all about learning how to make the most out of every herb, green and squash you buy, so you won’t have to toss them later.

 We already covered how to store leftovers, fruits and vegetables, and pantry staples properly; so we’ve scoured the internet (and our favorite cookbooks) for recipe ideas and tips for how to use up the leftover bits of your vegetable and herbs.
 We also spoke with Azuré Keahi, Business Manager of our 1% for the Planet partner Soul Fire Farm(Opens in a new window) to get some excellent tips, too.
 (Have kids that only seem to eat carbs?
 Keahi also shared great ideas for getting them to eat — and love — vegetables.)

 Ways to Reduce Food Waste

-Keep a list: While I’m still shopping for the season, I take stock of what’s already in the house before heading out, so as not to get seduced by new-to-me-goods when I already have something perfectly fine at home.
+Keep a list: While you’re still shopping for the season, take stock of what’s already in the house before heading out, so as not to get seduced by new-to-you-goods when you already have something perfectly fine at home.